Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Experimental Setup

 \section{Experimental Setup}

 This section describes our experimental setup.
 We first present the participating methods and their parameters and provide details about their implementation in order to facilitate reproducibility of the experiments.
-Next, we describe the evaluation measure and justify the process that was followed for the statistical comparison of the methods.
-Finally, we present the datasets that we used, 8 of which are firstly introduced in this paper.
+Next, we describe the evaluation measure and explain the process that was followed for the statistical comparison of the methods.
+Finally, we present the datasets that we used and their main statistics.